ManasaMallem/SQL_Social_Media_User_Data/README.md

 10. Now it's time to find both of them together, find the users who have never commented on any photo or have commented on every photo.

-to view the solution for this case study check social-media-data-analysis-with-sql(1).sql file!
+to view the solution for this case study check social-media-data-analysis-with-sql.sql file!

 # Thank you for exploring my SQL project.
 Your interest and support are greatly appreciated.